Slave raiding: West Africa

 Raiding villages was also a method of capturing slaves in Africa, and accounted for the overwhelming majority of West African slaves.
 While there was some slave raiding along the African coasts by Europeans, much of the raiding that took place was performed by other West Africans powers.
 Gomes Eannes de Azurara, who witnessed a Portuguese raid noted that some captives drowned themselves, others hid in under their huts, and others hid their children among the seaweed.
 Portuguese coastal raiders found that raiding was too costly and often ineffective and opted for established commercial relations.

 The increase in the demand for slaves due to the expansion of European colonial powers to the New World made the slave trade much more lucrative to the West African powers, leading to the establishment of a number of actual West African empires thriving on the slave trade.
+The vast majority of those who were transported in the transatlantic slave trade were from Central Africa and West Africa and had been sold by West African slave traders to European slave traders, while others had been captured directly by the slave traders in coastal raids.
+European slave traders gathered and imprisoned the enslaved at forts on the African coast and then brought them to the Western hemisphere.
 These included the Bono State, Oyo empire (Yoruba), Kong Empire, Imamate of Futa Jallon, Imamate of Futa Toro, Kingdom of Koya, Kingdom of Khasso, Kingdom of Kaabu, Fante Confederacy, Ashanti Confederacy, and the kingdom of Dahomey.
 These kingdoms relied on a militaristic culture of constant warfare to generate the great numbers of human captives required for trade with the Europeans.